GagandeepSidhu/GagandeepSidhu/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a software engineer who is consistently growing themselves.
-Some technologies I enjoy working with include ReactJS and Jamstack (JavaScript, APIs + Markup) who aims to keep lines of communication open and love to explore new things.
+I'm a Software engineer who is consistently growing themselves.
+Some technologies I enjoy working which includes ReactJS and TypeScript who aims to keep lines of communication open and love to explore new things.

-### Find me around the web 🌎:
-- Sharing updates on <a href="https://www.linkedin.com/in/gagan-sidhu/">LinkedIn</a> 💼
+- Let's connect over <a href="https://www.linkedin.com/in/gagan-sidhu/">LinkedIn</a> 💼 for a virtual cup of coffee.